Foreward: “No Passes for You, Third-Party Participants”

 We unapologetically draw a bold line in the sand at the place where your disagreement is rooted in our oppression, our silence, our ownership, our harm, and your denial of our right to peaceable existence.

-We aren’t sorry for your discomfort.
+We are sorry the abuser caused all of us pain, but we aren’t sorry for your discomfort.

 We bear witness, along with angels above.